wur-bioinformatics/introduction-to-bioinformatics/week2.md

 %ANSWER%:width: 100%
 %ANSWER%:name: assignment_1f_hits
 %ANSWER%```
 %ANSWER%g.
-100 hits are found, the last one has an e-value of 2e-41, thus the list is probably incomplete and only the first 100 sequences are reported. \
+100 hits are found, the last one has an e-value of 6e-42 (with NCBI blast) or 2e-42 (with WUR blast), thus the list is probably incomplete and only the first 100 sequences are reported. \
 %ANSWER%h.
-With WUR blast 468 hits are found (with NCBI blast, 553 hits would be found, probably due to a more recent database with more entries).
+With WUR blast 591 hits are found (with NCBI blast, 587 hits would be found, probably due to a slightly different database version).
 Most hits have low e-values, but some have high e-values (above 0.001) and might not be considered homologs. \
 %ANSWER%i.
 All the results are the same, only the e-value is lower with the Swiss-Prot database.
 Thus, the found proteins are identical, but the refseq database is much larger, which results in a higher e-value.
 %ANSWER%
 %ANSWER%WUR blast result with RefSeq database